47,155 arrests: Turkey's post-coup crackdown by the numbers

 THE MEDIA

 The widespread crackdown has also extended to the country's media organizations.
-Erodgan described the actions last summer as steps required to neutralize the "threat," but international industry bodies, including Reporters Without Borders, denounced the move.
+Erdogan described the actions last summer as steps required to neutralize the "threat," but international industry bodies, including Reporters Without Borders, denounced the move.

 In a statement published earlier this year, the organization claimed that the passports of hundreds of journalists have been withdrawn and that "censorship of the internet and social networks has reached unparalleled levels."